The Mahler measure of exact polynomials and special $L$-values of $K3$ surfaces: The Mahler measure of four-variable exact polynomials and special -values of surfaces

-In this section, we study the relationship between the Mahler measure of four-variable exact polynomials and the $L$-functions of $K3$ surfaces.
-To do that, in Section \ref{section 1.3}, we construct explicitly an element in the cohomology group of the Goncharov polylogarithmic complex $\Gamma(X, 4)$ and relate it to the Mahler measure under some conjectures.
+In this section, we study the relationship between the Mahler measure of four-variable exact polynomials and special $L$-values of $K3$ surfaces.
+In Section \ref{section 1.3}, using Goncharov's polylogarithmic complex, we construct an element in the motivic cohomology of a smooth compactification of the Maillot variety and relate it to the Mahler measure under some conjectures.
 In Section \ref{section K3}, we study the motivic cohomology and Deligne-Beilinson cohomology of singular $K3$ surfaces, and then restate the Beilinson conjectures.